phoible/dev/raw-data/FEATURES/README.md

 -ATR (which works fine within a single language, but is not ideal for cross-linguistic comparison purposes).
 Worse is to use dorsal features to represent pharyngealization: overwriting the dorsal features would lead a pharyngealized [i] to be the same as an [ɑ], for instance.

 To deal with this problem we have introduced an RTR feature to complement the ATR feature.
+The “default” value for non-pharyngeal(ized) consonants and vowels is -atr,-rtr.
 We acknowledge, following M&E, that in many cases pharyngealization does not actually involve tongue backing, and does not have expected coarticulatory effects that tongue backing would entail.
 However, for now, we settle for a featurally adequate if phonetically imperfect solution.
 Note that the feature